 You might have noticed that not all cannabis strains smell the same.
-Pine, berry, mint… There’s more than a few distinctive fragrances in cannabis.
+Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 Cannabis has a unique smell.
 Some people find it unpleasant and overwhelming, while most weed enthusiasts find it very calming and enjoyable.
 Just like any other plant, pot has components that are responsible for its unique aroma and flavor.

 Those components are terpenes, aromatic molecules secreted inside the tiny resin glands of cannabis flowers.

 Terpenes produce a citrusy aroma in some strains, fruity and sweet notes in others and, while some may smell and taste like lavender, others can be more earthy and pungent.
 Certain strains even smell like cheese.
 But, it’s not all about the smell.

-Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis — the combination of terpenes and cannabinoids is responsible for the entire success of medical cannabis.
+Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis—the combination of terpenes, cannabinoids and optimal dosage is responsible for the entire success of medical cannabis.

-Terpenes are organic chemicals produced by most plants, and even some animals such as swallowtail butterflies and termites.
-Terpenes are volatile aromatic molecules — molecules that evaporate easily.
+Terpenes are organic chemicals constituents of essential oils produced by most plants, and even some animals such as swallowtail butterflies and termites.
+Terpenes are volatile aromatic molecules—molecules that evaporate easily.